 All of those are presented in a single diagram as a centerpiece of your report.
-However, you have the ability to filter out some of these parameters by clicking on them under the diagram, in the so-called legend section.
+However, you have the ability to filter out some of these parameters by clicking on them under the diagram in the so-called legend section.
 Additionally, there’s an entire list of your Teams groups under said diagram, offering you a detailed breakdown of how many channels, guests, and messages each of those groups has.

 There are also more categories that you can add to this list, such as mentions, reactions, meetings organized, and more.
 You can enable or disable each and every one of them by clicking the gear icon in the upper-right part of the page.
 Below we’ve presented a screenshot with an abundance of columns available for Teams user activity report – Teams usage report works in a similar fashion.
 While we’re there, it’s also possible to export your entire report to Excel (clicking the Excel button near the Settings button)

 While the Teams usage report is rather helpful if you only need the basic information about your organization’s statistics in Teams.
-However, it may not be enough to draw a definite conclusion about how successful or productive your Teams groups are, or which ones are inactive/obsolete.>
+However, it may not be enough to draw a definite conclusion about how successful or productive your Teams groups are or which ones are inactive/obsolete.

 Another issue that you might not even notice with the Microsoft Teams reporting dashboard is that it only goes as far back as 90 days, meaning that if a specific group was not active for more than that – this report won’t show you anything about it whatsoever.

-As we’ve mentioned before, there are several different types of reports that MS Teams can generate for you, aside from the general usage reports – user activity, device usage, app usage, and more.
+As we’ve mentioned before, there are several different types of reports that Microsoft Teams can generate for you, aside from the general usage reports – user activity, device usage, app usage, and more.
 However, it’s also not the only way to generate reports about your Teams-related activity.

 Microsoft 365 reporting feature

-Another way to view some of your Teams activity is to use the reporting feature that Microsoft 365 has.
-It can be found in Microsoft 365 admin center, in the Usage tab under the Reports category.
+Another way to view some of your Microsoft Teams activity is to use the reporting feature that Microsoft 365 has.
+It can be found in Microsoft 365 admin center in the Usage tab under the Reports category.
 The Usage page allows you to select from a number of possible reports, but you’ll be able to see that there are only two options that are available under Microsoft Teams: user activity report and device usage report.

 Let’s choose the user activity report and look at how it’s presented in slightly more detail.
-In fact, most of the differences between this and Microsoft Teams-based report is in visuals, since both of those services offer you a relatively similar Microsoft Teams reporting dashboard – with a diagram as a centerpiece of the report, and a list of groups/names under it for more details.
+In fact, most of the differences between this and Microsoft Teams-based report is in visuals since both of those services offer you a relatively similar Microsoft Teams reporting dashboard – with a diagram as a centerpiece of the report and a list of groups/names under it for more details.

 Both allow you to filter out parts of a diagram by clicking on them in the so-called legends tab, and most of the columns can be turned on and off, as well.

-The main difference here would be in the type of report chosen – unlike Teams usage report, Teams user activity report is showing a list of activities combined with a number of users that have performed said activity in a specific period of time.
+The main difference here would be in the type of report chosen – unlike Teams usage report, Teams user activity report shows a list of activities combined with a number of users that have performed said activity in a specific period of time.
 By the same logic, Teams device usage is also different since it focuses on types of devices that were used for specific actions in a period of time.

 Another notable difference is that Microsoft 365 allows you to switch between different time periods without generating the entire report from scratch – you can always switch between 7, 30, 90, or 180 days of coverage at any time.